 We all have the LES (Lower Esophageal Sphincter) which can be thought of as a tight seal connecting food pipe with our stomach.
 When the LES loosens up while our stomach is still working to digest the food, stomach acids travel back up in the esophagus causing inflammation, irritation and scarring.
-As a result the esophagus narrows down and food that we eat gets stuck there.
+As a result, the esophagus narrows down and food that we eat gets stuck there.
 We also experience one or all of such symptoms as hoarseness, burning, irritation, coughing, wheezing, and nausea too.
 Acid reflux sometimes also causes heartburn which is the sensation of tightness, pain or discomfort right in the middle of the chest.

-There are variety of reasons that lead to acid reflux that include obesity, spicy or acidic foods or even large meals at a one go, smoking, and sometimes certain antibiotic medicines that kill good bacteria in our body along with the bad ones.
-Acid reflux, in turn may or may not lead to heartburn.
+There are a variety of reasons that lead to acid reflux that include obesity, spicy or acidic foods or even large meals at a one go, smoking, and sometimes certain antibiotic medicines that kill good bacteria in our body along with the bad ones.
+Acid reflux, in turn, may or may not lead to heartburn.
 While over-the-counter medicines are readily available to grant temporary relief from acid reflux, it’s better to adopt home remedies to permanently treat heartburn as well as acid reflux.

 Home Remedies for Acid Reflux and Heartburn

 1. Avoid Foods that Trigger Acid Reflux

 Even before you begin some home remedy, you must stop taking foods that will certainly lead to heartburn.
 So, you better avoid caffeine, fizzy drinks like sodas, chocolate, peppermint, citrus fruits, tomatoes, onions, and fatty foods till the time you are sure you’ve got rid of GERD.

 2. Watch What, How and When You Eat